pierre-fromager/surfaces/README.md

 # Surfaces

-Surfaces illustrates how to fast calculate order 1 function integral to get surface.
+Surfaces illustrates how to fast calculate surface from a polynomial.
-In a second time we will introduce the way to get surface for functions with orders greater than 1.
+A factory design pattern let an exact calculus for polynomial with order lower than 2, otherwise an iterative approximation will be applied from riemann sum algorithm with a partitioning factor.

 ## Build